englishbobster/JersetAndJetty/README.md

-# JersetAndJetty
+# JerseyAndJetty
-Jersey with Jetty example

-Trying to get container dependency injection working with jersey.
-Working example.
+Using Jersey container dependency injection with embedded Jetty.